Risingson/eveeyedocs/docs/data/database.md

 | lbl| label | string or numeric | 30 chars |
 | val| value | string or numeric | 6 chars |
 Either a label or value has to be present with a solarsystem.
-If you got no idea what a solarsystem id is please refer to https://carbonalabel.github.io/esi-docs/docs/sde_introduction.html for good start.
+If you got no idea what a `solarSystemID` is please refer to https://carbonalabel.github.io/esi-docs/docs/sde_introduction.html for a good start.

 #### JSON Example